timschneeb/awesome-shizuku/README.md

 * [MultiLocale](https://github.com/Nightdavisao/MultiLocale) - A simple app that enables you to add additional (or "unsupported") languages to your device's locale settings, if the OEM (Xiaomi) doesn't let you  `MIT`
 * [NoPopping](https://play.google.com/store/apps/details?id=rikka.nopeeking) `IAP` 💰 - Auto Do-Not-Disturb mode `Proprietary`
 * [Repainter](https://play.google.com/store/apps/details?id=dev.kdrag0n.dyntheme) `IAP` 💰 - Install custom Material You designs on your device `Proprietary`
-* [ShizuTools](https://github.com/legendsayantan/ShizuTools) - Contains some easy-to-use tools to go beyond the level of control allowed by Android System `No license`
+* [ShizuTools](https://github.com/legendsayantan/ShizuTools) - Contains some easy-to-use tools to go beyond the level of control allowed by Android System `GPL-3.0`
 * [SmartspacerPlugins](https://github.com/KieronQuinn/SmartspacerPlugins) - Plugins for Smartspacer `GPL-3.0`
 * [System UI Tuner](https://github.com/zacharee/Tweaker) - View and modify hidden settings on Android devices `MIT`
 * [TapTap](https://github.com/KieronQuinn/TapTap) - Port of the double tap on the back of the device feature from Android 12 to any Android 7.0+ device `GPL-3.0`